Fighting Race Discrimination

 - Physically attacking someone because of his or her race or skin color

 Employees do not have to combat race or color harassment on their own.
-Chicago employment attorney Jemelle Cunningham works with victims of workplace harassment every step of the way, from the free initial consultation, to the filing of appropriate legal pleadings, to resolution of the case.
+Chicago employment attorney Jemelle Cunningham works with victims of workplace harassment every step of the way.

-From the South Side to Millennium Park, from the West Side to Soldier Field, and from Lincoln Park to the Loop, individuals who suffer racial discrimination in the workplace can contact Jemelle Cunningham at LAD Law Group, P.C. to take the first step toward obtaining justice.
-Do not settle for unfair treatment; as Dr. Martin Luther King, Jr. once said, â€śA man canâ€™t ride your back unless itâ€™s bent.â€ť Stand up for yourself, and call today.
+From the South Side to Millennium Park, from the West Side to Soldier Field, and from Lincoln Park to the Loop, individuals who suffer racial discrimination in the workplace can depend on Jemelle Cunningham at LAD Law Group, P.C. to guide you toward obtaining justice.
+Do not settle for unfair treatment; as Dr. Martin Luther King, Jr. once said, â€śA man canâ€™t ride your back unless itâ€™s bent.â€ť